treeman/7days/readme.txt

             We don't have any animation sprite?
                 We only use sf::Sprite?
 Check how it works, and can we do something better?

-            What does Tweak do?
-Why?
-                Change name?
-T.T

             Does VisualDebug work?
                 Make examples of all functionality!